-- The manufacturers, who are involved in making sure that adequate high efficiency units are manufactured and delivered to the wholesalers and distributors, will get the message that high efficiency units are more in demand and they will plan accordingly for the future; - Distributors / wholesalers are trained on how to promote high efficiency units; - Plumbers, who are informed directly through the mailings, point-of-sale program information, and through the wholesalers, are also educated to differentiate between low-efficiency and high-efficiency units and informing the end users about the high-efficiency unit that is being installed; - Customers are informed by the plumbers about the benefits of highefficiency units.
-They also are reminded about energy efficiency whenever they see the high efficiency label placed on the unit.

-iv.
-Program-specific marketing and outreach efforts (provide budget) The Program marketing budget is \$231,000.
+- The manufacturers, who are involved in making sure that adequate high efficiency units are manufactured and delivered to the wholesalers and distributors, will get the message that high efficiency units are more in demand and they will plan accordingly for the future; - Distributors / wholesalers are trained on how to promote high efficiency units: - Plumbers, who are informed directly through the mailings, point-of-sale program information, and through the wholesalers, are also educated to differentiate between low-efficiency and high-efficiency units and informing the end users about the high-efficiency unit that is being installed; - Customers are informed by the plumbers about the benefits of highefficiency units.
+They also are reminded about energy efficiency whenever they see the high efficiency label placed on the unit. - iv.
+Program-specific marketing and outreach efforts (provide budget) The Program marketing budget is \$231,000. - v.
+Non-energy activities of program viii.
+CEC work on codes and standards This is not applicable to this program.

-v.
-Non-energy activities of program Not applicable to this third-party program.
+Not applicable to this third-party program.

-vi.
-Non-IOU Programs This is not applicable to this program.
+- vi.
+Non-IOU Programs

+This is not applicable to this program.

+- vii.
+CEC work on PIER